-School/Department: Department of Molecular Genetics, Erasmus MC Supervisor information: • Dr. Hannes Lans, Associate professor DNA repair mechanisms and disease • w.lans@erasmusmc.nl www.lanslab.eu World no 30 Biomedical Sciences • Grants: 2018 2x Dutch Research Council (€ 568000) - 2017 Dutch Cancer Society (€ 534000) - 2014 WorldWide Cancer Research (€ 218000) - 2012 MSCA FP7-PEOPLE-ITN (€ 689000) - 2008 Veni grant Dutch Research Council (€ 208000).
+School/Department: Department of Molecular Genetics, Erasmus MC Supervisor information: • Dr. Hannes Lans, Associate professor DNA repair mechanisms and disease w.lans@erasmusmc.nl www.lanslab.eu World no 30 Biomedical Sciences Grants: 2018 2x Dutch Research Council (€ 568000) - 2017 Dutch Cancer Society (€ 534000) 2014 WorldWide Cancer Research (€ 218000) - 2012 MSCA FP7-PEOPLE-ITN (€ 689000) - 2008 Veni grant Dutch Research Council (€ 208000).
 Most important publications: Ribeiro-Silva C et al (2020) Ubiquitin and TFIIH-stimulated DDB2 dissociation drives DNA damage handover in nucleotide excision repair.
 Nature Communications 11:4868 Lans H et al (2019) The DNA damage response to transcription stress.
-Nature Reviews Mol Cell Biol 20:766-784 Borgermann N et al (2019) SUMOvation promotes protective responses to DNA-protein crosslinks.
+Nature Reviews Mol Cell Biol 20:766-784 Borgermann N et al (2019) SUMOylation promotes protective responses to DNA-protein crosslinks.
 EMBO Journal 38:e101496 Ribeiro-Silva C et al (2018) DNA damage sensitivity of SWI/SNF-deficient cells depends on TFIIH subunit p62/GTF2H1.
 Nature Communications 9:4067 Slyskova J et al (2018) Base and nucleotide excision repair facilitate resolution of platinum drugs- induced transcription blockage.
-Nucleic Acids Research 46:9537-9549 Marteijn JA et al (2014) Understanding nucleotide excision repair and its roles in cancer and ageing Nature Reviews Mol Cell Biol 15:465-81 Project Title: Cell-type specific functional analysis of DNA repair Abstract: Accumulation of DNA damage is an important underlying cause of major health issues like cancer and aging.
+Nucleic Acids Research 46:9537-9549 Marteijn JA et al (2014) Understanding nucleotide excision repair and its roles in cancer and ageing Ducient Titles Nature Reviews Mol Cell Biol 15:465-81 Project Title: Cell-type specific functional analysis of DNA repair Abstract: Accumulation of DNA damage is an important underlying cause of major health issues like cancer and aging.
 Nucleotide excision repair (NER) is a major cellular defense mechanism that repairs a large variety of helix-distorting DNA damage, including that induced by solar UV irradiation and platinum-based anticancer drugs.
 Hereditary defects in NER cause multiple different cancer-prone and degenerative diseases in which tissues are differently affected, but of which the exact pathogenesis is not understood.
 We have found that NER activity changes depending on development and cell type, but how this is regulated is not known.
 We investigate the tissue-specific activity of NER through the identification and functional characterization of novel regulatory proteins and mechanisms within this important DNA repair pathway.
 To this end, we use different model systems, including C. elegans , mammalian cell culture and in vitro differentiated cells (based on induced pluripotent stem cells).
 We pursue a multi-disciplinary approach, using cell biology, CRISPR- and RNAi-mediated screening combined with live cell confocal microscopy and quantitative proteomics, to study NER mechanisms in different cell types.
 We are looking for a highly motivated PhD student who wants to work on this frontline ambitious project aimed at understanding how NER protects different cell types against DNA damage.
 The results of this project will help to better understand the molecular pathogenesis associated with inherited NER deficiency and to develop therapies aimed at alleviating discomfort associated with cancer and aging.
-Requirements of The candidate should have a MSc and experience with molecular and cellular biology.
-Our lab effort the RhD candidate state of the art equipment and expertise to address the scientific questions stated. candidate: Our lab offers the PhD candidate state-of-the-art equipment and expertise to address the scientific questions stated above.
-Our lab consists of a mix of national and international PhD students and Postdocs and has an infrastructure that ensures intensive supervision and training during the PhD program. • Scholarship that will, at least, cover subsistence allowance and international air plane ticket (we could help with the scientific part of your scholarship proposal) English language requirement: IELTS 7.0(min 6.0 for all subs), TOEFL 100(min 20 for all subs)
+Requirements of The candidate should have a MSc and experience with molecular and cellular biology. candidate: Our lab offers the PhD candidate state-of-the-art equipment and expertise to address the scientific questions stated cunuluite. above.
+Our lab consists of a mix of national and international PhD students and Postdocs and has an infrastructure that ensures intensive supervision and training during the PhD program.
+Scholarship that will at least cover subsistence allowance and international air plane ticket (we could help with the Scholarship that will, at least, cover subsistence allowance and international air plane ticket (we could help with the scientific part of your scholarship proposal)